-Note that the correction factor C{koon} only applies for the PDS method.
+Note that the correction factor $C{koon}$ only applies for the PDS method.
 To obtain eq.
 (1) we treat CCF failures and independent failures individually.
 For the CCF failures the results is rather obvious.
-For independent failures, let p(t,k,n) be the probability that the first n-k components are in a fault state assuming they are numbered $1,2,\ldots,n$.
-If the the first n-k components are in a fault state and the remaining k components are functioning, then they are critical.
-A system failure will occur if one of remaining k components fails.
-We have that $p(t,k,n) \approx \left[\lambda(1-\beta)t\right]^{n-k}$.
-To find the contribution to the PFH for this situation we calculate the average of p(t,k,n) in a proof test period, and multiply with $f_k = k\lambda(1-\beta)$. f_k is the total frequency of the event that one of the remaining k components fails.
-The above argument is valid when we consider the numbered n-k components.
-There are $\binom{n}{n-k} = \frac{n!}{(n-k)!k!}$ ways to chose n-k components, and adding up we obtain eq.
+For independent failures, let (p(t,k,n) be the probability that the first n-k components are in a fault state (assuming they are numbered 1, 2, ..., n.
+A system failure will then occur if one of remaining k components fail.
+We have that $(p(t,k,n) \approx [\lambda(1-\beta)t]^{n-k}$ .
+To find the contribution to the PFH for this situation we calculate the average of (p(t,k,n) in a proof test period, and multiply with $k\lambda(1-\beta)$ .
+Then we need a combinatorial argument to find all the other combinations here n-kcomponents are in a fault state.
+Then combining the arguments, we obtain eq.
 (1).
 Note that the probability that the k remaining components being in a functioning state is considered to be close to one, so we do not take this into account.